huanglangwen/JlBox/README.md

 6. Run the example using `include("example/Simulation_*.jl")` in julia console.

 ### Custom Simulation
-The `JlBox` package exposes functions like `run_simulation_*(config)`.
-Indicated by the function name, there are three simulation types: gas only simulation (only gas kinetics process), gas-aerosol simulation (gas kinetics+gas-aerosol partitioning) and adjoint sensitivity analysis for the gas-aerosol simulation.
-Users could tweak some parameters by changing the `config` as is illustrated in the examples.
+The `JlBox` package exposes functions like `run_simulation` and `run_simulation_aerosol_adjoint`.
+There are three simulation types: gas only simulation (only gas kinetics process) by passing `GasConfig` to `run_simulation`, gas-aerosol simulation (gas kinetics+gas-aerosol partitioning) by passing `AerosolConfig` to `run_simulation` and adjoint sensitivity analysis for the gas-aerosol simulation.
+Users could tweak some parameters by changing the Config object as is illustrated in the examples.

 ## Features
 Compared to PyBox, more optimizations are (going to be) added: